Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 New Mexico State Stats and Trends

-- New Mexico State has played seven games, with five wins against the spread.

-- The Aggies have always covered the spread this year when underdogs by 18 points or more in four chances.
+- The Aggies are 4-0 ATS when underdogs by 18 points or more this season.

-- New Mexico State has eclipsed the over/under in 57.1% of its opportunities this season (four times over seven games with a set point total).
+- New Mexico State has eclipsed the over/under in 57.1% of its opportunities this year (four times in seven games with a set point total).

 - The Aggies have 11 giveaways this season, while the Rainbow Warriors have 16 takeaways .